 What is the racial wealth gap?
 (A racial wealth gap definition)

 You might be thinking that this is just the way things are and that there isn't much that can be done about it.
 However, nothing could be further from the truth.

-Preserving life through a just system is of utmost importance, and once that life has been preserved, giving that person equal opportunity to flourish is key.
+Preserving life through a just system is of utmost importance.
+And once that life has been preserved, giving that person equal opportunity to flourish is key.

 Becoming empowered with financial education is one of the first steps you can take to closing the racial wealth gap.
 And Clever Girl Finance is committed to providing you with financial education.
 In fact, we have a ton of resources to support you.

 Educating yourself is one thing but you'll truly start to see results and bridge the racial wealth gap once you begin to take action.

 Wherever you are in your financial journey today, know that with repeated action, you'll be in a totally different place five years from now.
 The key is to give yourself time.

-Share your knowledge with your children and community
+3. Share your knowledge with your children and community

-Support minority-owned businesses
+4. Support minority-owned businesses